How To Bet On NFL At PointsBet App

-- Click on the NFL tab located on the home screen of the PointsBet app or website
+- Click on the NFL tab located on the home screen.

-- Click on the market you want to bet on.
-It will then appear in your bet slip.
+- Click on the game/player you want to bet on.

 - In your bet slip, enter the amount that you want to stake on this NFL market.

-- Review your bet slip to make sure everything is in place in terms of the bet type, bet market, and stake.
+- Make sure everything is in place in terms of the bet type, bet market, and stake.